- If you want to completely uninstall Andy OS from your Windows 10 computer, there are at least four ways to do it.

 You’ll also need to clean up leftover registry entries after uninstalling Andy OS with the Windows uninstaller.
 The best way to do that is to add a third-party registry cleaner to Windows.

-CCleaner is one freeware utility that you can thoroughly clean the registry with.
-Follow the guidelines below to clean the registry with CCleaner.
+We recommend a freeware utility that you can thoroughly clean the registry with.
+Follow the guidelines below to clean the registry:

 - Then open the CCleaner installer to add the software to Windows 10.